storesafe/cordova-sqlite-storage/README.md

 <!-- END About this version -->

-## Professional services available
+## Available for hire

-The following professional services are available for this project:
+The primary author and maintainer [@brodybits (Christopher J. Brody aka Chris Brody)](https://github.com/brodybits) is available for part-time contract assignments.
+Services available for this project include:

 - Support for Ionic and other Angular derivatives
 - Single issue support